bioinfcollab/seqdepth/README.md

  - https://github.com/nextflow-io/nextflow
  - https://sylabs.io/singularity/

-The container with all the neccessary software can be build if the host machine has enought privileges with make build_container command.
+The container with all the neccessary software can be build if the host machine has enought privileges with `make build_container` command.
-Alternatively it can be downloaded with make download_container command.
+Alternatively the container can be downloaded with `make download_container` command.

 Running a demo (assuming that singularity and nextflow with java, wget, make, git and other tools are present):
 ```